 "Even some of the male people refused on account of that," Gibeault said.

 She pointed out that many more women currently had careers of their own, and being elected would mean "you have to sit here practically 10 months in the year."

 Flora MacDonald, a candidate for the Progressive Conservative Party in the Ontario riding of Kingston and the Islands, suggested that having few women in the running was not a new phenomenon, but rather the way things had been in the 50 years since they were granted the right to run.

-She felt that "it comes down to the whole question of socialization."
+She felt that it came down to the whole question of "socialization."

 "People are indoctrinated into the roles that they believe that they can handle," she concluded.

 'We have to organize differently'

 NDP candidate Grace MacInnis blamed "our traditional ways of organizing marriage and the home" for the lack of female participation.

 "It's largely a matter of geography ... that makes it difficult for a woman," who often would have to sort out the practicalities involved in raising a family long-distance.

 "You see we have to organize differently so that women can do senior government work," she said.